This is an archived webinar page. To access the slides and recording, visit this link.

 This SERDP and ESTCP webinar focuses on DoD-funded research to manage the impacts of traditional aqueous film forming foams (AFFF) by destroying per- and polyfluoroalkyl substances (PFAS) in groundwater and developing PFAS-free firefighting foams.
 Specifically, investigators will discuss sustainable, cost-effective groundwater treatment technologies for PFAS removal and modular design strategies for developing novel PFAS-free firefighting foams.

-This presentation will focus on the development of sustainable, cost-effective treatment technologies to remove PFAS from water using submicron powdered activated carbon and ceramic membrane filtration (SPAC CMF).
+This presentation focused on the development of sustainable, cost-effective treatment technologies to remove PFAS from water using submicron powdered activated carbon and ceramic membrane filtration (SPAC CMF).
 The SPAC medium is maintained in a closed-loop system.
 Treated water is separated using high-strength ceramic membranes in an innovative carbon conservation and recovery process.
 Pilot studies were completed using a two-reactor system.
 The two-reactor system is capable of parallel and series configuration, which enabled rapid optimization of treatment.
 Performance evaluations were based on perfluorooctanoic acid (PFOA) and perfluorooctane sulfonic acid (PFOS) removal, as well as the third Unregulated Contaminant Monitoring Rule (UCMR3) suite of six PFAS and total PFAS removal.
 The technology was initially deployed at Horsham Air Guard station to treat PFAS in a combined groundwater and surface water discharge stream.
 Results showed several hundred-fold increase in specific absorbance compared to treatment with granular activated carbon (GAC).
 Lifecycle costs were reduced by 90% compared to GAC due to operations and maintenance cost advantages.
-The technology is currently deployed to treat groundwater impacted by PFAS at the Willow Grove Naval Air Station, where it will be compared with ion exchange resin performance.
+The technology was deployed to treat groundwater impacted by PFAS at the Willow Grove Naval Air Station, where it will be compared with ion exchange resin performance.
 Initial results demonstrate specific absorbance at 4- to 5 times greater than observed at the Horsham Air Guard Station.

 Aqueous film-forming foams (AFFF) contain PFAS as amphiphilic surfactants for fire suppression.
 Although fluorinated compounds provide desirable properties including foam stability and excellent fire retardancy performance, their environmental impact has catalyzed research to develop PFAS-free formulations.
 This presentation will outline a modular design strategy to identify engineered polymers to replace PFAS in fire-fighting foams.
 This approach leverages commercially-accessible polymeric platforms and new innovations in sulfonated polymeric precursors and engineering polymers for water-dispersibility and stable foam formation.
 These polymers are recognized for properties important in fire suppression such as thermal and chemical stability, flame resistance, high char yields, and orthogonal reactivity for photo-crosslinking with water dispersibility.
 Foam formulations with non-toxic surfactants and salts allowed sulfonated polyimides and poly(amic acids) to form stable foams, and MIL-F-24385F performance testing demonstrated effective foam quality, stability, drainage time, and burn-back resistance.